The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 - - -

-# 50-63: Berserks will be full of Inner Beast / Fell Cleave as there is Infuriate.
+# Levels 50-63: Berserks will be full of Inner Beast / Fell Cleave as there is Infuriate.

 This is a large level range.
 Our notable mentions are: